canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - audio-playback
 ```

-(If you followed the 'Cursor themes' part of this guide, then the resulting `apps` section also needs to include the `command-chain` section.)
+(If you followed the 'Cursor themes' part of this guide, the resulting `apps` section will also include a `command-chain` entry.)

-This interface enables an app to play sounds whilst under `strict` confinement.
-It isn't necessary when testing a snap under `devmode` confinement, as `devmode` allows snaps to access any interface it needs, so if you're having sound-related issues in `devmode` it's likely that there is another issue such as a missing library.
+The `audio-playback` interface enables an app to play sounds whilst under `strict` confinement.
+It isn't necessary when testing a snap under `devmode` confinement, as `devmode` allows snaps to access any interface it needs, so if you're having sound-related issues in `devmode` it's likely that there is another issue (such as a missing library, which is also the case here).

 KCalc plays error sounds using KDE's *KNotification* Framework, which in turn relies upon the *libcanberra* audio system.
-Our application has access to the main *libcanberra* library, as it's included in the Qt/KDE content snap.
-However, it doesn't have access to the *libcanberra-pulse* plugin that it needs to actually play the sound, so we need to bundle it with our `kcalc-example` snap.
+The `kde-neon` extension provides the main *libcanberra* library, but not the required *libcanberra-pulse* plugin.

-The easiest way to bundle a library with a snap is to name the library in the `stage-packages` section of a build part.
-Snapcraft will fetch that library, as well as any other libraries or data that it depends on, at the start of the build.
+As the plugin is contained in the `libcanberra-pulse` package in the `core22` software archive, we *could* use `stage-packages` to download and install the package, in the same way we did for the MPFR and GMP libraries earlier on.
+Snapcraft would then fetch that package for us, as well as any other library or data packages that it depends on, at the start of the build.

-However, in our case it leads to unwanted duplication, as the dependencies of *libcanberra-pulse* are already bundled in the Qt/KDE content snap.
-To keep the size of our snap as small as possible, we can use `override-pull` and `override-build` to tell Snapcraft to download and extract just the additional package by interacting directly with the low-level packaging tools that Snapcraft relies upon.
+However, we don't need Snapcraft to download each of the dependencies of *libcanberra-pulse* as they're already contained in the Qt/KDE content snap.
+Instead, to keep the size of our snap as small as possible, we can use `override-pull` and `override-build` to tell Snapcraft how to download and extract just the additional package that we're interested in.

-We're going to do this by adding a new part to *snapcraft.yaml* named `sound-support` as follows:
+We can do this by adding a new part to *snapcraft.yaml* named `sound-support` as follows:

 ```yaml
   sound-support: